an-owl/hootux/README.md

  - Fix and write tests
    - because I really need to
  - Add gdbstub
+   - do mp first. to allow tasks to be run asynchronously while the debugger is doing things.
  - Multiprocessing
    - NUMA?
    - thread local allocators?
+ - Add caching mechanism
+   - Because it seems useful and interesting to implement
+   - I need to figure out the best way to do this too.
+   - I'd like to use an ARC algorithm, but it seems a bit over my head.
+ - ANSI support
+   - This will require creating a font module using bitmaps not rasters
+ - VFS
+   - Support FAT filesystems
+   - EXT too maybe?
+   - Do psudoFSs first
+   - RAM-disk support
+     - With quotas
+     - This doesn't seem too hard.